 - the technological solutions must be accessible to women, families and professionals, particularly outside of the hospital setting

-Workstream 7 of the Maternity Transformation Programme (MTP) is working to implement this vision.
-NHS Digital is running 4 digital maternity projects, within the Harnessing Digital Technology workstream, to help NHS England meet its objective of improving outcomes in maternity services in England.
+Led by NHS Digital, workstream 7 (Harnessing Digital Technology) of the Maternity Transformation Programme (MTP) is working to implement this vision.
+There are 4 digital maternity projects running within the workstream to help NHS England meet its objective of improving outcomes in maternity services in England.

 1. Maternity Digital Maturity Assessment (DMA)

 The National Maternity DMA report provides a rich, national picture of digital maturity in England.
 The report is supplemented by 44 Local Maternity System (LMS) reports, which provide bespoke recommendations to each LMS.
 The reports are designed to be used together and aim to equip maternity providers with insight and resources to aid local planning for the investment and adoption of digital technologies.

 All maternity providers in England responded to the assessment during April-June 2018, which was used to measure the challenges facing each maternity service in implementing digital technologies.